bentomhall/nih-system/homebrewery/world/player-options.md

 The defender archetype focuses on protecting allies from harm while locking down their enemies.
 While most use a one-handed weapon and a shield, others trust in their heavy armor to protect them.

 #### Thicket of Blades
-Starting at 3rd level, opponents provoke opportunity attacks from you by moving within your reach, making attacks against anyone but you, or casting a spell.
+Starting at 3rd level, opponents provoke opportunity attacks from you by moving within your reach, making attacks against anyone but you, making ranged attacks, or casting a spell.
 Additionally, you can spend 1 STA to make an opportunity attack when provoked without consuming your reaction.
 No individual creature can provoke more than one opportunity attack per turn.

 #### Shielding Bulwark
 Starting at 3rd level, when you are the target of an effect that targets a point in space and allows a Dexterity saving throw to take half damage, you can use your weapon and shield to diffuse and deflect the energies, protecting yourself and those behind you.
 Expend 2 STA.
 You and all creatures in a 15' long line that is 10' wide behind you (relative to the target point in space) gain advantage on the saving throw and the shielded creatures take no damage if they succeed on the saving throw and only half damage if they fail.